October 19, 2024 – 6:00 am

 Lake Sonoma, California

-We are excited to announce that the Lake Sonoma 100K is a 2024 Western States 100 Mile Endurance Run Qualifier!
+We are excited to announce that the California Fall Classic at Lake Sonoma 100K is a 2025 Western States 100 Mile Endurance Run Qualifier!

 The California Fall Classic at Lake Sonoma 100K and 55K is back for 2024!

 Come experience The California Fall Classic 100K (formerly Lake Sonoma 100K), one of the most relentless and beautiful ultras on the West Coast, with two distances on challenging courses that navigate miles of single track with majestic views of The Lake nestled in the beauty of wine country during harvest season.
 The fall date will make the CSC100K perfect for runners who are looking for a late season challenge, prefer cooler weather, or want to have one last chance to snag a qualifier for the Western States Endurance Run.

 The Race Series is legendary for its wine country hospitality, and the new race weekend will be no exception.
-The California Classic weekend will be a lively scene for athletes, complete with free on-site camping, live music and of course the best local food, wine and beer Sonoma County has to offer!
+The California Fall Classic weekend will be a lively scene for athletes, complete with free on-site camping, live music and of course the best local food, wine and beer Sonoma County has to offer!
 As always, the California Fall Classic is a part of the Lake Sonoma Race Series and is a community event with proceeds from all races supporting the Children of Vineyard Workers Scholarship Fund.

 Note: it is a good idea to get gas the day before the race as there are no gas stations near the course.